 What We Do

-Teen Lit Boxes, Teen Lit Centers, and Teen Literacy Events across Los Angeles.
+Teen Lit Boxes, Teen Lit Centers, and Teen Literacy Events across Los Angeles County and Long Beach.

 Teen Lit Boxes

 Since the Covid-19 crisis began, there has been a demand for books now more than ever.
-Though our in-person events have been put on hold, we started an exciting new programming initiative called Lit Boxes.
-Our Lit Boxes are filled with high-interest books and literacy materials, and are being delivered to foster care, homeless, and low-income service organizations.
+In response, we started an exciting new literacy programming initiative called Lit Boxes.
+Our Lit Boxes are filled with diverse, high-interest books and literacy materials, and are being hand delivered to homeless, foster care, and low-income service organizations and high schools across Long Beach and throughout LA County.
 They are our Lit Centers in a box, which means they are peer-driven and interactive!
 Every box is carefully curated for each individual site so no two boxes are alike.
 Our Lit Boxes remove the barriers to reading so that even the most reluctant reader picks up a book.

 Teen Lit Centers

-Our Lit Centers are housed at facilities and schools that serve foster care, homeless, and low-income teens.
+Our Lit Centers are housed at facilities and schools that serve homeless, foster care, and low-income teens.
 They are equipped with literacy materials and a complete giveaway library.
-We utilize trained peer facilitators to maintain these centers so they remain relevant and accessible to the teens we serve.
 As always, we give books with a “no strings attached” policy.
 Because our goal is to get books into the community, kids are welcome to return and exchange books from the collection, share them with peers in their neighborhood, or keep them for themselves.

 Teen Literacy Events